5 Steps to Finding Your People (and Actually Enjoying Networking)

 You don’t have to be everywhere — just somewhere on purpose.

-When you show up, show curiosity first.
-Ask genuine questions.
-Listen.
-People remember how you made them feel, not what what you do for a living.
+Ask thoughtful questions.
+Listen more than you talk.
+People remember how you made them feel, not what you do for a living.

 🌿 Step 3: Lead With What You Have, Not What You Lack